|

 Jim McGuire

-After the demise of Wild Choir, Gail left RCA and returned to a solo career.
-She signed with MCA Records, now headed by Jimmy Bowen, who encouraged her to write as much as she could for the new album.
-During a period of five to six months, Gail wrote and co-wrote, all the songs on this album and produced it with Jimmy Bowen.
-She said she was concerned that one of her songs, Waiting Here For You, sounded too much like a melody that her friend, Harlan Howard, had written so she called him at home and played it for him over the phone.
-Harlan, always the country gentleman, said he thought it was a great song and sounded like all those old time country melodies.
-Then he added, "Of course you can put my name on it if you like, but I'd rather you had a big hit so you can take care of that little boy of yours."
+Following the break up of Wild Choir in 1987, Gail returned to a solo career.
+She signed with MCA Records, now headed by Jimmy Bowen, who encouraged her to write as much as she could for her new album.
+During a period of five to six months, Gail wrote and co-wrote all the songs that appear on this album and co-produced it with Jimmy Bowen.
+Worried that one of her songs, Waiting Here For You, sounded too much like a melody that her buddy Harlan Howard had written, Gail called him at home and played it for him over the phone.
+Harlan, always the gentleman, said he thought it was a great song and sounded like "all of those other old time country melodies.
+Then he added, "Of course, you can put my name on it if you like, but I'd rather you had a big hit so you can take care of that little boy of yours."

-Steve Fishell, who played steel guitar on this record, was about to produce an artist on Curb Records by the name of Jann Browne and wanted to record I Don't Know Why, written by Gail and Harry Stinson.
-Curb Records asked to change the song's title to Tell Me Why.
-The single became a bitter/sweet hit for Gail.
-She was thrilled to see her song on the Billboard charts and happy for the success of her friend, Jann Browne, but disapointed that MCA had not believed in her enough to release her version of the song.
+As luck would have it, Steve Fishell, who had played steel guitar on this album, was about to produce a new artist on Curb Records by the name of Jann Browne.
+Steve wanted to record Gail's song I Don't Know Why (written by Gail and Harry Stinson) on Jann.
+Curb Records asked if they could change the title of this song to Tell Me Why.
+The success of Jann's single was bittersweet for Gail.
+She was glad to see her song on the Billboard charts, and happy for the success of a fellow artist, but disappointed that MCA had not believed in her enough to release her own version of the song.